Dragon-Wonder/Physics-Collision-Simulator/README.md

 In order to run the program properly you will need to download SDL2-2.0.3 or higher AND SDL2-image (these are two different libraries).

-A link for SDL2 can be found [here] (https://www.libsdl.org/download-2.0.php).
+A link for SDL2 can be found [here](https://www.libsdl.org/download-2.0.php).

 A link for SDL2 image can be found [here](https://www.libsdl.org/projects/SDL_image/) .